 Comment: The Black, originally designed by A.W.
 Tillinghast in 1936 and renovated by Rees Jones in 1997-98, is a ferocious test of golf famous for its sign at the first tee that reads: "Warning - The Black Course is an extremely difficult course which we recommend only for highly skilled golfers."
 They should call it Bethpage Black and Blue because it beats people up.
 After the 2019 PGA Championship comes the 2024 Ryder Cup.

 Open Championships: 1954 (Thomson), 1961 (Palmer), 1965 (Thomson), 1971 (Trevino), 1976 (Johnny Miller), 1983 (Watson), 1991 (Ian Baker-Finch), 1998 (Mark O'Meara), 2008 (Padraig Harrington).

-Comment: As a favorite of the R&A, Royal Birkdale will host its 10th Open Championship in 2017.
+Comment: As a favorite of the R&A, Royal Birkdale hosted its 10th Open Championship in 2017.
 Only St. Andrews has hosted more Opens than Royal Birkdale since 1954.

 11. Chambers Bay, Tacoma, Wash.